Asim Nath Dubey Nov 04, 2025

 3. Power BI Developer

-A Power BI Developer mainly specialises in designing, developing, and maintaining business intelligence solutions using the Microsoft Power BI platform.
-They are experts in data modelling, report development, and ensuring optimal performance of BI resources.
+A Power BI Developer is a specialist in business intelligence system creation, development and maintenance based on the Microsoft Power BI platform.
+They are professionals in data modelling, report development and making BI resources run as efficiently as possible.

 Roles and Responsibilities of a Power BI Developer